wp-media/imagify-plugin/readme.txt

 == Description ==

-Speed up your website with lighter images without losing quality.
+Speed up your website with our image optimizer and get lighter images without losing quality.

 Imagify is the most advanced tool to optimize images.
 You can now use this power directly in WordPress.
 After enabling it, all your images including thumbnails will be automatically optimized when uploaded into WordPress.
 You can also use Imagify to convert WebP images for free.